Interplay between time and energy in bosonic noisy quantum metrology: Squeezing estimation---QEC protocol

 Assume that the states of the system $\mathcal H_S$ may be entangled with a noiseless ancilla $\mathcal H_A$.
-An effective quantum error correction protocol for estimating Hamiltonian $H$ may be applied iff there exists a proper code space $\mathcal H_C\subset \mathcal H_S\otimes \mathcal H_A$ satisfying (for simplicity we consider the situation when there is only one Linbdlad operator, which is our case)\cite{zhou2018achieving}:
+An effective quantum error correction protocol for estimating a parameter of the Hamiltonian $H$ may be applied iff there exists a proper code space $\mathcal H_C\subset \mathcal H_S\otimes \mathcal H_A$ satisfying (for simplicity we consider the situation when there is only one Linbdlad operator, which is our case)~\cite{zhou2018achieving}:

 where $\Pi_C$ is a projection onto code space $\mathcal H_C$, $\dot H$ denotes the derivative of Hamiltonian over the estimated parameter, while $\lambda$ and $\mu$ are scalars.
 Once the above are satisfied, after applying a proper QEC, one obtains a unitary evolution $U=\exp(-it \Pi_C (H\otimes\openone_A) \Pi_C)$ on this subspace.